prag-z/speadsheet-app-swifly-assignment/README.md

 # **Spreadsheet App - Swiftly Internship Assignment**

-This is a simple spreadsheet application built as part of internship recruitment process for the Swifly project at **Frantiger Consulting**.
+This is a simple spreadsheet application built using **React, Node, Express and MongoDB** as part of internship recruitment process for the Swifly project at **Frantiger Consulting**.
 The application allows users to interact with a spreadsheet, save its state, and load it back.
 Below are the instructions to set up and run the project locally.

 ## **Setup Instructions**